joblogmans/HVOWeb2/README.md

 Once in the container, check if Django requires migrations.
 If so, execute `python manage.py migrate`.
 Otherwise some things might get wonky.

+Add a superuser by doing `python manage.py createsuperuser`.
+Then by going to [127.0.0.1:8000/admin](127.0.0.1:8000/admin) you can login and create regular users.

 The container already contains some VSCode extensions.
 If you wish to include a new one by default by submitting it in a PR, please add some text on why you want it.

 ### Branches